johng034/customer-segmentation/README.md

 # Update
 While I was exploring the dataset with Tableau, I realized that groups 1 and 2 seemed quite similar and clusters 0 and 3 were also similar.
 The only difference between those two subgroups was that one group had children while the other group did not.
 I believe this is because the Boolean values (`0` and `1`) in the `Has_child` column have a significant effect on the algorithm, therefore also affecting the output.

-When I went back to correct the error, I thought about the [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) frameword and re-evaluated the columns I should analyze.
+When I went back to correct the error, I thought about the [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) framework and re-evaluated the columns I should analyze.

 <br>